thisisgurpal/run_results_app/README.md

 The folder structure for the event looks like this.
 It includes serializers, urls, models, etc.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161441977-1f9c462e-6449-4f67-bda0-463e9c9322e9.JPG" width="250">
-On the marathons for you page, I had to make a function that search for marathons that the user is qualified to run in.
+On the marathons for you page, I had to make a function that searches for marathons that the user is qualified to run in.
 This is the function that calculates those marathons.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161442001-fb2a2be7-3649-4f9d-820e-82c6180ed5ed.JPG" width="1000">

-# Key learnings and takewaways
+# Key learnings and takeaways
 My biggest learning for this project was learning how to build the back end of a Full-Stack application using Python, Django and PostgreSQL.
 Before this project I had some exposure to Python in terms of analysing data and that was not what was required on this project, there was much more in depth knowledge needed.
 <h3></h3>
 In terms of seeding the database, it was especially easier to use the Django admin site to do this.
 I was able to add my data much more efficiently and effectively.
 It is something that has made me really enjoy using Django to build an application.